substrate-system/keys/README.md

 ### Verify a signature

 This function takes either an Ed25519 key or an RSA key.
+This is exposed as a separate function so that you do not need to bundle all of `keys` just to verify something.

 ```js
 import { verify } from '@substrate-system/keys/crypto'